Exaral/simplified-terminal/README.md

 ### Pricing
 * **Lifetime License:** Currently $0.00 (free), but not open-source.
 * The binary is free to download for now.
-* Future paid versions may be released when legal payment methods are possible.
+* Futurely paid versions may exist

 [Click here to buy and download your copy](INSERT_YOUR_GUMROAD_LINK_HERE)